 This new game/update featured everything from Crazy Cars III but also added a 2 player Split Screen mode, this was in many gamers eyes the only thing that made Lotus 3 a better game over Crazy Cars III.

 L.A.C was Titus’s swansong on the Amiga, it was their last game and one of their all-time greatest at the same time and one of the main reasons why i still think highly of Titus today.

 This updated version does have its faults though, the framerate in 2 player split-screen can be quite bad at times and the draw distance is limited due to the size of the screen.
 But that is where the negative stuff ends.

 Well, ok one more thing, L.A.C’s box design is far from as explosive as CCIII and is, to be honest quite boring and lacking.

 L.A.C was also released for the Amiga CD32 and maybe best of all, it was released as a freebie, yes, it was free!.
 The game came with Amiga CD32 gamer magazine and they naturally hailed the game up into the skies albeit they forgot to mention how the game was identical to the floppy version, absolutely no changes what so ever.
 Nice freebie still though.

-As a foot note, there was another Lamborhini game in 1997 from Titus, it was released on various formats but not for the Amiga, i have never tried it so i will not comment on it for now.
+As a footnote, there was another Lamborghini game in 1997 from Titus, it was released on various formats but not for the Amiga, i have never tried it so i will not comment on it for now.

-Also, Crazy Cars the series was revived in 2012 for the mobile (iOS/Android) and PC market, i have not tried the games but it looks a lot like the Asphalt series, check screenshot below.
+Also, Crazy Cars the series was revived in 2012 for the mobile (iOS/Android) and PC market, i have not tried the games but it looks a lot like the Asphalt series, checks the screenshot below.